Xunnamius/unified-utils/packages/remark-lint-heading-word-length/README.md

 <p align="center" width="100%">
 <!-- symbiote-template-region-end -->

-remark-lint rule to warn when headings have too many or too few words
+A remark-lint rule to warn when headings have too many or too few words

 <!-- symbiote-template-region-start 2 -->

 </p>

 <hr />